-While the iPhone 13 starts from $799 / £779, the iPhone 13 Pro starts from the slightly higher price of $999 / £949.
+When it first came out last year, the iPhone 13's price started from $799 / £779 and the iPhone 13 Pro from the slightly higher price of $999 / £949.
+Of course, they'll hve dropped a bit now they're not the newest model (see our iPhone 14 review if you want the latest release).
 If you're wondering whether to purchase the iPhone 13 or whether to spend the extra and have access to a larger number of new features with the iPhone 13 Pro, then this guide is for you.

 iPhone 13 vs iPhone 13 Pro: Design

 The overall design of the iPhone 13 and iPhone 13 Pro are very similar, but they have slight differences.
 The main difference is the material that they are made of - the iPhone 13 has ionised aluminium edges with a polished glass back while the Pro model has polished stainless steel edges with a matte frosted back.

 Both of these are also the same size, at 5.78-inches x 2.82-inches, but the iPhone 13 weighs slightly less than the Pro model (6.14 ounces compared to 7.19 ounces, respectively).

 One key difference when it comes to the design is that they both offer different colour options.
 The iPhone 13 is available in product red, starlight, midnight, blue, pink and green; the iPhone 13 Pro is available in graphite, gold, silver, sierra blue and alpine green.